 Mesothelioma remission and mesothelioma recurrence often go hand in hand.
-It's the good and bad news reality of this rare and aggressive incurable cancer.
+It's the good and bad reality of this rare and aggressive incurable cancer.

 Remission can bring considerable emotional and physical relief, typically following an aggressive treatment regimen that stops tumor growth.
 It can also inspire real hope for patients and their families.

 Unfortunately, the reality is that recurrence follows remission, creating another tug of war, pitting today’s best cancer therapies against a relentless disease difficult to control.

 Mesothelioma remission means the cancer improved in a measurable way.
 It marks a major, positive turn in your overall health.

 It means you can reduce or temporarily stop treatment.
 It should make you smile, but it does not mean the fight is over.
 Cancer care is not black and white.
 It is usually gray.
 There is no on/off switch.

 Mesothelioma remission typically falls into two categories:

 The cancer is improving significantly.
 Doctors usually measure it as a percentage.
 For example, oncologists may tell their patients there’s at least a 50 percent reduction in tumor size.

 Mesothelioma survivors can live for several years in partial remission despite the presence of viable tumor activity.
 It’s something doctors must monitor closely.
 For the patient, it means you can treat the disease as a chronic but manageable condition.

 This medical term indicates that all evidence of measureable cancer has disappeared.
 It’s rare with mesothelioma and not fully understood, but it is possible.
 Anecdotal evidence shows a few mesothelioma survivors have lived 10-15 years or more without signs of recurrence.
 It usually stems from an early diagnosis and an aggressive treatment approach.